AdobeDocs/analytics.en/help/implement/appmeasurement-release-notes/c-release-notes-ios.md

 * Added a `lifecycleSessionTimeout` configuration variable that lets you specify the length of time, in seconds, that must elapse between app launches before the launch is considered a new session.
 * Fixed an issue in the media module that caused events set on the measurement object to overwrite events set by the media module.
-* Fixed an issue that caused an exception when allocating an mbox through the Test&Target integration.
+* Fixed an issue that caused an exception when allocating an mbox through the [!DNL Target] integration.

 ## Version 3.1.0 {#section_0F3E939885DE4DF1B7430DF5F5749AD2}